-We were on our last day of a glorious weekend along the Great Ocean Road, and spending the morning roaming the grounds of Mainland Australia’s oldest surviving lighthouse seemed to be the fitting end.
+We were on our last day of a glorious weekend along the Great Ocean Road we spent previous days walking Sheoak Falls and Swallow Cave.
+Spending the morning roaming the grounds of Mainland Australia’s oldest surviving lighthouse seemed to be the fitting end.

 We were concerned about how much we would be able to see from the top of the lighthouse that sits 90m above the clear blue waters of Bass Strait.
 But Cape Otway light station did not disappoint.
 As the fog cleared, the smell of the salt water infused the air, we knew we had made the right choice.